sktime/enhancement-proposals/steps/27_BasePkg/step.md

 # How to handle `load` and `save` in `BasePkg`

+In `pytorch-forecasting` v2, the model checkpoints are saved along with data module config, model configs and other metadata.
+But there is no way to save and load the scalers.
+This EP proposes a way to do so while still providing the flexibility to the user to decide if they want to save the scalers or not.
+But first let's take a look at the current state of load and saving mechanism in v2.
+It just saves the metadata, cfgs and model checkpoints.

 ## Current state

 Currently, in `pytorch-forecasting` v2, we use `fit` to save the checkpoints and the model is loaded when we initialise the new class.